 Now let's address the topic of insurance companies now requiring (or in the future requiring) a certificate.
 This is completely untrue.
 Please contact your own specific insurance company to clarify this, but insurance brokers only require you to ensure you use a UK licensed anaesthetic.
 As long as it can be obtained without a prescription and has a UK licence, you are covered if you have selected a suitable insurer.
 We recommend Holistic Insurance, but there are many others too - including ABT.

 Again, I have spoken to many insurance companies regarding this but I have in fact also had insurance companies contact me regarding this subject.
 They have all confirmed the same thing; that all they require is for the numbing agent to have a UK licence.

 Lastly we need to talk about Adrenaline (epinephrine) a Prescription only medicine.

-One of the main reasons this numbing agent was great was the combination of anaesthetics but with the addition of epinephrine.
+One of the main reasons this numbing agent was said to be great was the combination of anaesthetics, but with the addition of epinephrine.

 So what does this mean for the client in regards to pain control?

 You only have to google "epinephrine as a numbing agent" to see that it has NO numbing action at all.
 None!
 Yes it can have a numbing effect when the body produces vast quantities naturally during the “fight or flight” action but, in the quantities available to technicians through a prescriber, it simply reduces the blood flow to the area on a temporary basis, and we all know the less a client bleeds the better colour retention in the final result.